jdodson/silagefanpage/about.md

 ---
 layout: page
-title: The Greatest Silage Fan Page | About
+title: Silage Fan Page | About
 header: About This Site
 permalink: /about.html
 description: Silage is a great band, history needs to be kept.